CCianfloneDev/colecianflone.com/public/blog/free-portfolio.md

 ## Configuration Files

-These files control the build and deployment process: `wrangler.json` for Cloudflare Workers settings, `vite.config.ts` for build configuration, `tsconfig.json` for TypeScript settings, `package.json` for dependencies and scripts, and `worker-configuration.d.ts` for TypeScript types for Workers.
+These files control the build and deployment process:
+- `wrangler.json` for Cloudflare Workers settings
+- `vite.config.ts` for build configuration
+- `tsconfig.json` for TypeScript settings
+- `package.json` for dependencies and scripts
+- `worker-configuration.d.ts` for TypeScript types for Workers

 You probably won't need to modify these unless you want to customize specific behavior.